whym/wikihadoop/README.rst

       mvn package

    - By default it compiles with the Hadoop 0.22's code base.
-We have found that the resulting jar file is compatible with Hadoop 0.21 and 0.23.
-When it is incompatible for some reason, you could also try ``mvn -f pom-hadoop-0.21.xml package`` or  ``mvn -f pom-hadoop-0.23.xml package``, or changing the value of the fields specifying Hadoop modules in pom files.
+We have found that the resulting jar file is compatible with Hadoop 0.21, 0.23, 2.0 and CDH4.
+When it is incompatible for some reason, you could also try building it with customized pom files by running commands like ``mvn -f pom-hadoop-0.21.xml package`` or  ``mvn -f pom-hadoop-0.23.xml package``, or changing the dependencies manually.

 3. Find the resulting jar file at ``target/wikihadoop-*.jar``.